 The court clarified that “For the court to “add-back” assets that have been spent, the court has to be satisfied that there has been “wanton dissipation of assets””.
 The judge found that the Husband had spent £250,000 on drugs and prostitutes during that two year period.

 He concluded that this £250,000 should not be added back into the pot.
 The reason for this was that “Many very successful people are flawed.
 This is true of this Husband.
 I have decided that it would be wrong to allow the Wife to take advantage of the Husband’s great abilities that enabled him to make such a success of the company while not taking the financial hit from his personality flaw that led to his cocaine addiction and his inability to rid himself of the habit.
 It may have been morally culpable.
 Overall, it was irresponsible.
 But I find that this was not deliberate or wanton dissipation.
 It would be wrong to add it back.”

 This was not behaviour which would in the opinion of the court be inequitable to disregard.

-*MAP v MFP EWHC 627 (Fam)Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*MAP v MFP EWHC 627 (Fam)Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.